 Putting a modern spin on the ancient art of mosaics, Michael Curry creates one of a kind wall sculptures for design teams, commercial settings, and private homes.
 Constructed with innovative, three dimensional techniques, these hand cut mosaics offer kinetic appeal as they meld both color and shape.

 With his studio located in midtown Manhattan, the majority of Michael’s work is focused in the greater New York City area, including works on permanent display in the Empire State Building and the lobby of the newly opened Jackson Park.
-His pieces are also installed throughout New Jersey, Boston, Chicago, Los Angeles, Atlanta, Washington DC, Miami, Houston, Buenos Aires, and Hamilton, Bermuda.
 Works on public display include the lobby of Miami’s East Hotel, the JW Marriott Marquis, and the lobby of the Luxe City Center Hotel in downtown Los Angeles.

-Michael’s work is currently on display at MoMath: The National Museum of Mathematics and he has been a regular exhibitor at the Architectural Digest Home Design Show.
+Currently Michael’s works are on exhibition at MoMath: The National Museum of Mathematics and he has been a regular presenter at the Architectural Digest Home Design Show.
 His most recent gallery exhibition was at Gallery Plan B in Washington DC, while past solo exhibitions include Projection in 2007, Triptych in 2008, and Eye Candy in 2009 at Club H in Manhattan.